Adam Gaudry, PhD

 About

+Adam received his Ph.D. from the Indigenous Governance Program at the University of Victoria and completed his MA in Sociology and BAH in Political Studies from Queen’s University.
+He is a past Henry Roe Cloud Fellow at Yale University.
 He has published extensively on Métis history and governance, Indigenous research methodologies, as well as indigenization policy in Canadian higher education.
 Adam’s work has been published in Native American and Indigenous Studies, American Indian Quarterly, AlterNative, Critical Ethnic Studies, The Wicazo Sa Review, aboriginal policy studies, the Canadian Journal of Native Education, the Osgoode Hall Law Journal, The Canadian Encyclopedia, and numerous edited collections.

 Research

-Dr. Gaudry's research focuses on three areas.
+Dr. Gaudry's research focuses on two areas.

 The first is, The Manitoba Treaty, a book-length analysis on nineteenth-century Métis political thought and the Métis-Canada treaty of 1870, currently under contract with the University of Manitoba Press.